lasseufpa/Raymobtime/README.md

 # Raymobtime

-Check our wiki for details about Raymobtime available datasets.
+Check our wiki for details about Raymobtime.
+The datasets are avaiable at https://www.lasse.ufpa.br/raymobtime/

 For reading HDF5 at MATLAB, start by InterpretRaymotimeHDF5.m into the folder Matlab_codes